Photo by Byungsuk Yoon

 David Moy

-My work stems from my discomfort with the current age of burnout, image overload, and the resultant disorientation and fatigue within the current image based culture.
-This sort of relationship has been vicious in the ways before behavior modification and hyper consumerism.
-Through my output of text and printed media I question the compounding nature of these modes by materially challenging the process of printing.
+My work stems from my discomfort with the current age of burnout, image overload, and the resultant disorientation and fatigue within image-based culture.
+This relationship has been vicious, shaping behavior modification and hyper-consumerism.
+Through my output of text and printed media, I question the compounding nature of these modes by materially challenging the process of printing.
 By forming images, videos, and phrases that seek our attention, I revise their methods of control.
-Images are sticky, they inform us and we inform it.
-They are near-perfect reflections, not the real thing.
-A pipe is not a pipe.
-Through optimization and high efficiency standards, they live a pervasive existence to us, as something faster, stronger, shorter than the media that came before, often leading to a mass psycho confusion.
-Images have the power to progress culture but also to manipulate it in other directions.
-Images supplant memory which in turn supplant history.
-I make images to question images, I make text to question text.
-Both of these staples of media ‘wound and seduce me’.

 Moy received a BFA from Tyler School of Art in Philadelphia and a MFA from Hunter College in New York City.
 Moy has held exhibitions in New York, Philadelphia, Brussels and France.